Long-distance distribution of atom-photon entanglement based on a cavity-free cold atomic ensemble: Methods

 \paragraph{Atom-photon generation}

 The atoms in the ensemble are laser cooled through a three-dimensional magneto-optical trap, which gives a temperature of ${\sim}$10 $\mu$K after polarization gradient cooling.
 In each cycle, atoms are initialized to $\left | g \right \rangle = \left | 5S_{1/2}, F=1, m_{F}=-1 \right \rangle $ via optical pumping with an efficiency $\sim$90\%.
-A 20-MHz blue-detuned short write pulse ($\sim$50 ns) couples state $\left | g \right \rangle$ and state $\left | e \right \rangle = \left | 5P_{3/2}, F=2, m_{F}=0 \right \rangle $, starting the excitation process as shown in the inset of Fig. \ref{Fig_setup}, see more details in SM part 1.
-In subsequent SRS, atomic spin wave and the polarization state of the scattered photon (hereafter the photon is defined as write-out photon) establish the maximally entangled atom-photon state as follows:
+A 20-MHz blue-detuned short write pulse ($\sim$50 ns) couples state $\left | g \right \rangle$ and state $\left | e \right \rangle = \left | 5P_{3/2}, F=2, m_{F}=0 \right \rangle $, starting the excitation process as shown in the inset of Fig. \ref{Fig1}, {see more details in {Supplemental Material \cite{SupplementalMaterial}} part 1}.
+In subsequent {spontaneous Raman scattering (SRS)}, atomic spin wave and the polarization state of the scattered photon (hereafter the photon is defined as write-out photon) establish the maximally entangled atom-photon state as follows: